505 Front Street

 Environmental Program

 Environmental Planner is still out there weekly preparing discreet samples for data collection.
 These water samples are for testing ocean pH levels and other components at the Sitka Tribe of Alaska Environmental Research Lab (STAERL).
-For more information, please feel free to contact Shannon or Maranda at the office during working hours 8 AM - 4 PM Monday- Friday, we'd love to hear from you!
+For more information, please feel free to contact Nicholas or Christine at the office during working hours

 If you have any further questions, please don't hesitate to call our Environmental Office at (907) 826-5125.